clausehound/clausehound-blog/content/blog/blog-bite-how-do-i-negotiate-a-share-purchase-or-ma/index.md

 ---
 title: "Blog Bite: How Do I Negotiate a Share Purchase or M&A?"
 author: alina@clausehound.com
-tags: ["Term Sheet","Shareholder Agreement","Letter of Intent","Share Purchase Agreement","Blog Bites","Mondaq"]
+tags: ["Term Sheet","Shareholders Agreement","Letter of Intent","Share Purchase Agreement","Blog Bites","Mondaq"]
 date: 2017-11-09 22:51:09
 description: "This article posted on our partner site Mondaq.com contextualizes the role of the letter of intent in the negotiation process, orders the series of events that take place in most negotiations involv..."
 ---